praveen-89/DevTwin-AI-Powered-Developer-Capability-Intelligence-Platform/docs/DOMAIN_MODEL.md

 # DevTwin Domain Model

-This document outlines the core business entities for DevTwin.
-It focuses on the conceptual domain, ownership, lifecycle, and relationships.
-For the physical PostgreSQL database schema, see `11_DATABASE_SCHEMA.md`.
+*Source of Truth Context: This document defines what the system's concepts and relationships mean.*

 ## Core Entities